How Many Calories Do You Burn Sleeping

 Conclusion

-The number of calories burned while sleeping can vary based on several factors, including body composition, age, gender, weight, and sleep patterns.
+In conclusion, the number of calories burned while sleeping can vary based on several factors, including body composition, age, gender, weight, and sleep patterns.

 While the exact number may be difficult to determine, at least now it will be easier for you to find out in what range your calorie consumption is when you sleep.